leighfletcher/academic-kickstart/content/engagement/TV-and-radio/index.md

 ### Sky at Night

-* September 2019:  Invited to particpate in the first ever Sky at Night "Question Time", held at the Warwick Arts Centre.
+* September 2019:  Invited to participate in the first ever Sky at Night "Question Time", held at the Warwick Arts Centre.
 Hosted by Dallas Campbell, with myself, Chris Lintott, Pete Lawrence, Maggie Aderin-Pocock and Farzana Meru answering questions from a live audience.

 * <iframe width="400" height="500" frameborder="0" src="https://www.bbc.co.uk/programmes/p07qpg5c/player"></iframe>